gvwilson/thirdbit/fiction/iffy/index.md

 and the pressure lifted from her chest.
 She took a deep breath and watched the world race by as the hovercraft bumped and shook toward the horizon.
+The only people in the world going faster than her at that preciese moment were either on trains or desperate enough to take to the air and hope the machines' satellites didn't spot them.

+The novelty wore off quickly.

+Someone did show up
+to give Iffy a patch to dull the pain in her knee and shoulder and speed their healing.
+Her eyelids grew heavy
+as the drugs and timed retroviral accelerators seeped through her skin.
+Even a mug of something thick and sweet that the governor called "chocolate" wasn't enough to keep them from closing.

+At least,
+that's what she hoped whoever was watching her would believe.
+She had learned how to keep sleep at bay on night watches long ago.
+Right now,
+she had some thinking to do
+and she didn't want to be disturbed.

+*Wireframes swam in the darkness.
+The hovercraft had been built as a blockade runner in Tashkent before the start of the machine wars.
+Its heart was a reactor originally designed for use in a submarine—she took a moment to admire the sleek, single-minded recklessness of its design—and the motors that created its cushion of air would have pumped fuel at hypersonic speeds in orbital booster rockets if history had unfolded just a little bit differently.
+The hull plating was angled to deflect the energy of ballistic attacks and threaded with microfilaments not unlike those in Iñacio's skull to handle electronic ones.
+Ventilation tubes,
+triple-redundant optical wiring,
+and plumbing liberated from a luxury hotel slithered between bulkheads.*

+*She flipped the wireframe upside down and rightside up, flew through it, spun it around.
+Any of a dozen rooms or holds could have been repurposed as a cell.
+For one moment she thought about reaching out to the hovercraft's core, but no, it would be better protected than the railgun back on the pier had been and anyway, she still didn't know how she had done that.
+She needed a plan if she was going to rescue Iñacio.*

+She yawned widely.
+The images slipped away as her concentration finally conceded to the painkillers and reconstructives.
+A moment later she began to snore softly.

 </section>